UTMediaCAT/mediacat-frontend/README.md

     -   x-axis: years, y-axis: number of citations
 -   post-processor-to csv
     -   converts the output from the post-processor (json file) to a csv format
+    -   see the README in post-processor-to csv for more details

 ## scope_parser (/scope_parser/ folder)